wuxingyu-ai/wuxingyu-ai.github.io/_pages/about.md

 - The 11th IEEE International Conference on Cybernetics and Intelligent Systems Robotics, Automation and Mechatronics (CIS-RAM'24)

 #### Senior Program Committee Member (SPC)
+- The 34th International Joint Conference on Artificial Intelligence (IJCAI'25)
 - The 35th International Joint Conference on Artificial Intelligence (IJCAI'26)
-- The 34th International Joint Conference on Artificial Intelligence (IJCAI'25)
+- The 41st AAAI Conference on Artificial Intelligence (AAAI'27)

 #### Program Committee Member (PC)
 - The 35th AAAI Conference on Artificial Intelligence (AAAI'21)